A deserving Japan reaches first Rugby World Cup quarterfinal

 Three minutes from fulltime, first-half hero Matsushima accidentally carried the ball back over his line, resulting in a five-yard scrum and giving Scotland a chance to equalize.
 But the Japanese defended their line, regained possession and expertly wound down the clock.

-The game that caused so much angst for organizers was green-lit only on Sunday morning after the stadium was assessed and local authorities confirmed transport would be running again after cancellations on Saturday, when the typhoon made landfall.
+The game that caused so much angst for organizers was green-lit only on Sunday morning after the stadium was assessed, started with a minute of silence.

-The players from Japan and Scotland lined up on the field and, for a minute, the capacity crowd went silent.

-That was to pay respects for the dead and injured from the ferocious typhoon.
+That was to pay respects for the dead and injured from overnight.
 From the national anthems on, the noise didn’t stop until well after fulltime.
-Then the celebrations really got underway.
+Then the celebrations really got underway when Leitch and co bowed to the crowd.

 More AP Rugby World Cup: https://www.apnews.com/RugbyWorldCup and https://twitter.com/AP_Sports